luiscarlosgph/dockerx/README.md

 Typical use case
 ----------------
 A typical use case of this script is when you are connecting via ssh from your laptop to a remote computer (e.g. a DGX server) and you want to launch a docker container inside the remote computer with X11 support.
-That is, you want to be able to launch graphical applications inside the Docker container and see the output in your laptop.

 A quick diagram:

 Laptop => Remote computer (connected via ssh) => Docker container